Skip to main content

 Setting through configuration file

-Click on Settings icon at OMNI Agent dashboard and enable types of events for submission to OMNI Platform.
+Click on Settings icon at OMNI Agent web interface and enable types of events for submission to OMNI Platform.

 img.png